ewolff/microservice-kafka/HOW-TO-RUN.md

 * The tests use some ports on the local machine.
 Make sure that no server runs in the background.
+In particular make sure the Kafka port 9092 and the HTTP port 8080 are available.
+There might be other ports that are needed, too.

 * Skip the tests: `./mvnw clean package -Dmaven.test.skip=true` or `mvnw.cmd clean package -Dmaven.test.skip=true` (Windows).